Baroda Group

-The Baroda Group refers to the artists involved with the Faculty of Fine Arts at Maharaja Sayajirao University of Baroda, now known as Vadodara in Gujarat state of India.
+The Baroda Group refers to the artists involved with the Maharaja Sayajirao University of Baroda Faculty of Fine Arts, in the Indian state of Gujarat.
 An experimental art school that drew artists of a variety of backgrounds, the Baroda Group offered an alternative to the nationalism associated with Santiniketan and the Bengal School.

 The dynamic group was formed in 1957 under the guidance of N. S. Bendre.
 Prominent artists associated with the group were N. S. Bendre, Bhupen Khakhar, Gulam Mohammed Sheikh, Ratan Parimoo, Rekha Rodwittiya, Jyotsna Bhatt, Vivan Sundaram, K. G. Subramanyan, Jayant Parikh and Jeram Patel.

 History

 The Faculty of Fine Arts, established in 1949, at Maharaja Sayajirao University of Baroda was intended to provide an alternative to established art schools while promoting the value of contemporary art.
 The school's curriculum centered around the concept of "Living Traditions," or the idea that traditions are necessary to modern and contemporary art, and arts must learn from them.
 This concept led to exhibitions of folk art and the Fine Arts Fair, developed by teacher and artist K. G. Subramanyan.
 At Fine Arts Fairs, local craftspeople would teach students their trade, inviting students to learn from these traditions and experiment with different media and forms.
 This proved especially fruitful for Mrinalini Mukherjee, a contemporary artist who would eventually become acclaimed for her hemp-based sculptures.